MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 > [!NOTE]
 > * The behavior on mobile clients is not configurable through the native loading indicator property.
 Mobile clients show this indicator by default across content pages and iframe-based task modules.
 This indicator on mobile is shown when a request is made to fetch content and gets dismissed as soon as the request gets completed.

-If you indicate `showLoadingIndicator : true`  in your app manifest, then all tab configuration, content, removal pages and all iframe-based task modules must follow these steps:
+If you indicate `showLoadingIndicator : true`  in your app manifest, then all tab configuration, content, removal pages, and all iframe-based task modules must follow these steps:

 **To show the loading indicator**